tobyhs/enhanced_pull_request/README.md

-# enhanced_pull_request
+# Enhanced Pull Request

-Chrome extension for improving GitHub Pull Requests
+This is an attempt at a Chrome extension to add features (that I have been spoiled with from other code review tools) to GitHub Pull Requests.